Chintan-Karki/shopping-cart/README.md

 # Shopping Cart Demo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and accompanied by Redux.
+You can find this online here at, [awesome-cart.netlify.app](https://awesome-cart.netlify.app/ "https://awesome-cart.netlify.app/")

-## Available Scripts
+## To run this project locally,

-In the project directory, you can run:
+Download the zip, extract it, and In the project directory, you can run:

 ### `yarn start`